7aitsev/ansible-tuto/step-02/README.md

 ### Copy module

 No surprise, with this module you can copy a file from the controlling machine to the node.
-Lets say we want to copy our `/etc/hosts` to `/tmp` of our target
+Let's say we want to copy our `/etc/hosts` to `/tmp` of our target
 node:

 ```bash